Hurricane Helene Updates: Learn More

 For the most up-to-date information on Tennessee roads, visit Tennessee Department of Transportation's SmartWay website or follow @myTDOT on X.

-Interstates I-80, I-75 and I-65 were not impacted and are open for travel.
+Interstates I-81, I-75 and I-65 were not impacted and are open for travel.

 Interstate 40 and Interstate 26 are closed in both directions at the Tennessee/North Carolina border.
 You cannot get to Tennessee from North Carolina via I-40 or I-26.

-o Thru traffic heading from Tennessee into North Carolina should follow I-81 North to Virginia and take I-77 South to North Carolina.
+o Northern Detour: Thru traffic heading from Tennessee into North Carolina should follow I-81 North to Virginia and take I-77 South to North Carolina.

-Some roads throughout the Great Smoky Mountains National Park are closed.
-US 441/Newfound Gap Road from Gatlinburg to Cherokee, NC reopened on Oct.
-3, 2024.
+Many roads throughout the Great Smoky Mountains National Park have reopened, including US 441/Newfound Gap Road from Gatlinburg to Cherokee, NC.
 For the latest updates, please visit NPS.gov

 Tennessee Welcome Centers